LuiseBrandenburger/funding-manager/README.md

 I created this project to practice my React and Redux skills, as well as SQL and getting more used to the Dataflow.

 ## TODOS
-change user profile
+- change user profile
-update project details
+- update project details
-add and save files in db to all cost positions add incoming positions
+- add and save files in db to all cost positions
+- add incoming positions
+- add team members to the projects
+- chat function